 What happens if I leave my man boobs untreated?

 In the vast majority of cases, there is no medical reason to treat gynecomastia.
 Left untreated, the breast enlargement persists, that is all.
 The enlargement does not present a risk for breast cancer or tumors.
 It can, however, contribute to feelings of low self-esteem, frustration, self-consciousness, and even depression.
 Men who are able to reduce breast size by healthy lifestyle choices or, when applicable, surgery, usually experience significant psychological gains.

-Male Breast Reduction (Gynecomastia)
+Ideal Candidates for Male Breast Reduction

 Candidates for breast reduction are men who have large or sagging breasts that make them feel physically and/or emotionally uncomfortable.
-Breast reduction can be performed on men whose breast development is complete; are in good health, both physically and emotionally; do not smoke; and are not overweight.
+Breast reduction can be performed on men whose breast development is complete; are in good health, both physically and emotionally; do not smoke; do not take steroids and are not overweight.
 Ideally, candidates have firm, elastic skin that will reshape itself to fit the contours of their breasts postsurgery.

-Male Breast Reduction Procedure
+How is Male Breast Reduction Performed?

 If the enlarged breasts are caused primarily by excessive fatty tissue, the tissue is typically removed with liposuction, during which a cannula (a thin, hollow tube) is inserted through extremely small incisions, and then moved back and forth to loosen excess fat, which is suctioned out using a vacuum or a cannula-attached syringe.
 The incisions are made around the lower halves of the areolas or in the underarms.